mastcu/SerialEM/ReadMe.txt

 KImageStore.cpp       A base class for image storage, inherits KImageBase KPixMap.cpp           A class that builds and holds a byte pixmap for an image
-                         being displayed and sets up color tables and ramps KStoreADOC.cpp        A class for saving and reading series of TIFF files KStoreIMOD.cpp        A class for saving and reading TIFF files KStoreMRC.cpp         A class for saving and reading MRC image files
+                         being displayed and sets up color tables and ramps KStoreADOC.cpp        A class for saving and reading series of TIFF files and managing mdoc files KStoreIMOD.cpp        A class for saving and reading TIFF files KStoreMRC.cpp         A class for saving and reading MRC image files